anotherjesse/millicache/README.md

 smallcache maintains 2 datastructures:

  * heapq - for tracking when items have expired
- * deque - for tracking least recently used items
+ * sorted list - for tracking least recently used items

 LRU:

- * new items are placed into the end of the deque
+ * new items are placed into the end of the list
- * when an item is accessed it is moved to the end of the deque
+ * when an item is accessed it is moved to the end of the list
  * to remove the LRU item, remove the first item in the list

 Expiration: